-It is a fact that brides do most of the wedding planning and what the groom needs to do is often forgotten.
+It is a fact that brides do most of the wedding planning, so here are important tips for grooms.

 All of the wedding magazines, blogs and FB posts talk about dresses, flowers, jewellery, makeup and basically everything that a bride should think about, but they hardly ever mention what the groom needs to consider.

 So guys, here are some tips for all the grooms out there: